 The Bulldogs would finish 29-3 in Boos’ first go-around, romping to an 18-0 mark against Northern Sun Intercollegiate Conference competition as Boos laid claim to the first of his seven conference championships to date.
 At the end of his debut season behind the Bulldog bench, Boos was recognized by his colleagues as the 2002 NSIC Coach of the Year.
 He'd repeat that feat in 2011 and again in 2014, when UMD went 20-0 in their tough NSIC schedule defeating 11 ranked teams on the way to a program-best winning percentage with a 33-2 overall record.

 Winning has become a tradition under Boos, who surpassed his predecessor, Pati Rolf, for most career coaching victories at UMD in 2013 when his Bulldogs defeated Minnesota State Mankato on Sept.
 28, his 311th career win.
-As he nears his 400th career coaching victory in the 2016 season, he sits 300 games over .500 with a 387-71 overall record.
-Additionally, his teams have posted a 165-28 record in 10 seasons of NSIC competition.
-Following a shift out of the NSIC at the conclusion of the 2003 season, Boos and the Bulldogs won four consecutive North Central Conference titles from 2004-07, posting a 45-3 four-year record and putting together back-to-back 12-0 league records in 2006 and 2007.
-The NCC disbanded at the conclusion of the 2007 season, when Boos was presented with an NCC Legacy Award (He’s the only UMD representative to receive the honor).
+He achieved his 400th career coaching victory in the 2016 season and he sits well over 300 games over .500 with a 438-82 overall record.

 Boos made UMD history in 2004 when the Bulldogs earned their inaugural trip to the NCAA II Elite Eight.
 UMD would advance as far as the national semifinals before falling to eventual champion Barry University in Miami Shores, Florida.
 Boos was named the 2004 AVCA National Coach of the Year on the heels of a 27-5 record and deep playoff run.
 Two years later, the Bulldogs made a similar postseason push, again bowing out to an eventual champion (this time the University of Tampa) in the Elite Eight semifinals.